My specialist experience working with young people with additional needs to develop trusting and meaningful relationships:

 For 10 years I was a class teacher working in both mainstream and special provisions.
 To teach curriculum concepts and share my agenda, I knew that I would need to build connections and establish safety and rapport first.
 For years, I have focused on building trusting and meaningful relationships with young people with Special Educational Needs (SEN) as a foundation of education.
 My approach is grounded in empathy, patience, and consistent support, creating safe and nurturing environments where young people feel understood and valued.
 I utilise personalised communication strategies and discover shared interests to foster mutual trust, enabling students to be themselves and engage in their learning journey, meeting their potential.

-My experience teaching young people with ASC (autism):
+My experience teaching young autistic people:

 For six years, I taught autistic students in a special resource base within an outstanding mainstream primary school.
 I tailored my teaching methods to accommodate the unique needs of each student, incorporating visual supports, structured routines, and sensory breaks to enhance students’ learning experience.
 My goal was always to create inclusive and supportive classroom environments that allowed students to thrive.
 I taught across EYFS, Key Stage 1 and Key Stage 2, developing the curriculum and modelling best practices to support autistic learners.
 I trained staff, and I was promoted to Lead Teacher for Autism.
 I now work part-time as an Advisory Teacher for Autism for a London Borough, supporting autistic people in all education settings, and delivering training workshops to professionals and parents.
 I love supporting young people to explore their autistic identity and begin to advocate for their needs.